xitop/edzed/docs/advanced.rst

 Input signatures
 ----------------

-An input signatures is a :class:`dict` with the following structure:
+An input signature is a :class:`dict` with the following structure:

 - key: the input name (string)
     The reserved group name ``'_'`` represents the group of unnamed inputs, if any.